hatemogi/msgpacker/README.md

-# Msgpacker
+# MsgPacker: json2msgpack, msgpack2json

-TODO: Write a gem description
+a rubygem which converts JSON to MsgPack and vice versa.
+It contains an excutable script that reads from STDIN and writes the converted stream to STDOUT.

-## Installation
+## Installation and Usage

-Add this line to your application's Gemfile:
+Install this gem

-    gem 'msgpacker'
+    gem install msgpacker

 And then execute:

-    $ bundle

-Or install it yourself as:
+    $ cat DATA.json | msgpacker > DATA.mpac

+Then you might want to decode the MsgPack-ed file

-    $ gem install msgpacker
+    $ cat DATA.mpac | msgpacker -d > DATA_decoded.json

-## Usage

-TODO: Write usage instructions here

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request